ovh/perl-ovh/README.md

 ## Register your app

-OVH's API, like most modern APIs is designed to authenticate both an application and a user, without requiring the user to provide a password.
+OVHcloud's API, like most modern APIs, is designed to authenticate both an application and a user, without requiring the user to provide a password.
 Your application will be identified by its "application secret" and "application key" tokens.